"We believe babies do best when families and health care providers work together in a partnership where everyone is

 You are very important to your baby, and we want you to feel welcome in the NICU at all times, day or night.
 For the health and safety of your baby, it is important to follow the guidelines listed below.
 If you have any questions, please let us know.

 - Friends and family members are welcome to stay with you at your convenience.

 - Brothers and sisters ages 3 and up are welcome at any time.
 An adult must accompany all children.
 Talking with your children about what they see in the NICU will help them prepare for the visit.
 Please make sure siblings are in good health and be aware that it is often difficult for younger children to spend long periods at the bedside.

 - For the developmental needs of your baby we suggest you speak with your healthcare providers to determine how many people is best to have in the room at any one time.
-There is a family room located in the NICU where additional family members and friends can wait.
+There is a Family Room located in the NICU where additional family members and friends can wait.

 - Preemie Picnic and NICU Graduate Reunion: An annual community outreach event that celebrates the lives of the NICU's preemie graduates with their families and former doctors, nurses and therapists.
 Education, refreshments, games, crafts and live music are part of this rewarding day.

 Share the Science is a program in which families have the opportunity to interact with experts and gain valuable knowledge about their baby's care and development.